egr314team311/team311/checkpoint_2.md

 * To achieve seamless integration of I2C or SPI-based serial sensors and actuators, ensuring precision in data collection and responsiveness in environmental monitoring.
 * To strive to ensure that our project is ethical, original, and not replicative of existing concepts.

-The team charter is shown below:

-**Team's Purpose**

-   To innovate and create a mobile weather station, that integrates advanced serial sensing and actuation to measure environmental conditions and broadcasts the data in real-time over the internet.
-To contribute to environmental science by providing reliable, and real-time data.

-**Team's Values**
-* Respect
-* Ethical behavior
-* Communication
-* Time management
-* Adaptability
-* Empathy
-* Willingness to learn
-* Collaboration

-**Team's Expectations**
-* Active participation
-* Consistent attendance
-* Respectful behavior
-* Collaboration at all times
-* Consistent communication
-* Professionalism
-* Problem solving

 ## Product Mission Statement:
    To successfully launch a mobile weather station, setting a new benchmark in environmental monitoring technology, and inspiring future innovations.
 Our device will aim to provide accurate measurements of various weather conditions including, but not limited to, temperature, light, and humidity.